Home

 Interleaving: Interleaved memory is accessed faster than paged memory.
 With interleaved memory, odd bytes are one bank and even bytes are in another bank.
 While one bank is being accessed, the other can be refreshed, saving time.

-By using interleaving, computer memory access can be almost doubled without using faster computer memory chips.
+By using interleaving, computer memory access can be almost doubled without using faster memory chips.

-This is a type of DRAM that runs in synchronization with the memory bus.
+This is a type of DRAM that runs in synchronization with the system bus.
 SDRAM can operate at higher clock rates than standard DRAM.

 If SDRAM is used for main system memory, wait states are reduced or eliminated because the signals are already synchronized with the motherboard clock.
 SDRAM is the most popular type of memory used in new computer systems.
 At present, SDRAM can operate at speeds in excess of 800 MHz.